RhapsodySL/perfconfig/readme.txt

 Setting up the Auto Updater

-I spent the last hour and a half working on figuring out how to make a non-intrusive auto-updating setup with minimal dependencies, and I came up with this.
-It'll require configuration on your part, since I can't really determine where your game directory is, but it's easy enough.

 1. Download the config.
 You'll see a batch file and wget.exe in the root of the directory once you extract it.
 Move the extracted folder to a safe location where you won't delete it.

 2. Open the batch file in a program like Notepad or Notepad++.
 Modify the path past -o to the path of your cfg folder in-game.
 The one I put will work for the default configurations, I think, but since I don't use the default path myself I can't check that.
 MAKE SURE to keep the --no-check-certificate flag after the filepath or else the updater won't work.

 Save and launch the batch file and look in your cfg directory.
 The autoexec file should now be updated.
 Now to make it run automatically and silently.